 Shuttle handles this natively.
 Payment routing rules can be configured by:

-This is particularly important for Genesys Cloud deployments in multi-tenant BPO environments, where a single contact centre instance serves dozens of end clients, each with their own payment infrastructure.
+Switching processors later is configuration, not a re-integration.
+One caveat for voice specifically: a small number of gateways (for example Braintree) don't permit raw card data to be passed to them, so they don't work for voice capture, though they do work for payment links.
+This routing flexibility is particularly important for Genesys Cloud deployments in multi-tenant BPO environments, where a single contact centre instance serves dozens of end clients, each with their own payment infrastructure.

 PCI Compliance

-When you use Shuttle with Genesys Cloud, card data never enters your environment.
+Because the card is captured in the secure Twilio Pay call, card data never enters your Genesys Cloud environment.
 It is captured, encrypted, and processed entirely within Shuttle's certified infrastructure.
-Your Genesys Cloud deployment, call recordings, agent workstations, CRM systems, and network are all out of PCI scope.
+Your Genesys Cloud deployment, call recordings, agent workstations, CRM systems, and network stay out of PCI scope, keeping you on the lighter **SAQ-A** path.
+Full compliance documentation, including the AOC scope, is in the security docs.

-Your call recordings are clean — they contain masked tones, not card data.
+Your call recordings are clean, they contain no card data.
 Your transcription and analytics pipelines can process payment calls without risk.
 Your AI models never see cardholder data.

 Use Cases